tagupta/Thunder-Loan-Audit/README.md

 #-- upgradedProtocol
     #-- ThunderLoanUpgraded.sol
 ```

 - Solc Version: 0.8.20
 - Chain(s) to deploy contract to: Ethereum
 - ERC20s:
   - USDC
   - DAI
   - LINK
   - WETH

 ## Roles

 - Owner: The owner of the protocol who has the power to upgrade the implementation.
 - Liquidity Provider: A user who deposits assets into the protocol to earn interest.
 - User: A user who takes out flash loans from the protocol.

 ## Known Issues

 - We are aware that `getCalculatedFee` can result in 0 fees for very small flash loans.
 We are OK with that.
 There is some small rounding errors when it comes to low fees
 - We are aware that the first depositor gets an unfair advantage in assetToken distribution.
 We will be making a large initial deposit to mitigate this, and this is a known issue
 - We are aware that "weird" ERC20s break the protocol, including fee-on-transfer, rebasing, and ERC-777 tokens.
 The owner will vet any additional tokens before adding them to the protocol.

+# Audit Report

+Present in folder `audit-data` of branch **audit-data**.